ExoticMatter/ImoSPC/README.md

 ImoSPC
 ======

+This repo is no longer maintained.
+There is an active fork: https://github.com/Jerther/ImoSPC

 ImoSPC provides an API for playing [SPC] files and Zip archives, as well as reading SPC metadata, using JavaScript.

 - [More Information](https://github.com/ShadowFan-X/ImoSPC/wiki)